 1945–1959: Birth of Chemotherapy

 Nothing better illustrates the early aspirations of the institute than the search for effective chemotherapeutic drugs.
 This massive program involved screening more than 50,000 natural and human-made chemicals for their effectiveness as anticancer drugs.
 It would lead to the development of some of the first approved chemotherapy drugs, and also served as a model for a similar program at the National Cancer Institute.

 SKI’s first director, a pathologist named Cornelius Rhoads, had served as chief medical officer of the Army’s Chemical Warfare Service during World War II.
 From this post, he learned about the effects of chemical weapons, such as mustard gas, on human physiology.
-Research in this area would lead eventually to the development of the class of chemotherapy drugs called the nitrogen mustards.
+Research in this area eventually led to the development of the class of chemotherapy drugs called the nitrogen mustards.
 Dr. Rhoads’s ties to the military and charges of unethical human experimentation would later sully his reputation as a pioneer of chemotherapy.*

 SKI also supported the work of chemists Gertrude Elion and George Hitchens at Burroughs Wellcome, which produced the chemotherapy drug 6-mercaptopurine (6-MP).
 MSK oncologists Joseph Burchenal and David Karnofksy led the testing of this new compound in people with leukemia.
 Based on this work, the US Food and Drug Administration approved 6-MP in 1953.